davidboukari/gimp/README.md

 ## Detourer
 * https://www.youtube.com/watch?v=4hftFp7mM5M

 * Calc bar: CTRL + l
+* Click on the calc: Add a alpha canal
 * Tools bar: CTRL + b
 * Select the magical stick (double click if you want to update the shreshold)
 * Click in the image in different positions and play with the shreshold